adityav/pants-python-tryouts/README.md

 3. Use Python Pulumi to setup EMR
 4. Write a driver to run the spark job on the EMR

+Reason to trying out Pants:

+- data engineers rarely get to control the environment their job runs in.
+Airflow / Spark / flink / Databricks etc have their own unique set of dependies which rarely play well together.
+Pants seems promising way of testing against multiple sets of deps
+- Pex files -> Unlike JAVA and their fat jars, Shipping python code is a nightmare.
+Pex should resolve that.
+- Data Integration testing is expensive, and mistakes are costly.
+Pants ability to figure out transitive dependencies should help figure out the blast radius of changed codebase and test it properly.

 ## Experience till now
+Pros:
+1. Lots of promise. exposing Transitive dependencies in code.
+Multiple python versions and resolutions.
+Tooling to automate a lot of repetitive tasks

+Cons:
 1. Very rough.
 Almost every functionality requires something additional to tweak and configure to get it running.
+2. Understanding how pants works requires understanding pex.
+So you need to learn 2 tools.

 ## Current Issue
+None for now
+## past issues
 ### Issue 3: Unable to build docker image
 Testing out docker functionality.
 Getting error: